AndrewBanks10/create-react-cr-project/README.md

 // Perform controller initialization here that needs partitionState, setState or getState. initController()
 ```
 ### How to Change State in an MVC Component from an External Module
-If you need to change component's state based on some changes that happen elsewhere in the app, define an exported function in the target Component as below.
+If you need to change a component's state based on some changes that happen elsewhere in the app, define an exported function in the target Component as below.
 This may be needed for example as data comes in from a webSocket.
 It is recommended that only the owner of the state partition performs the actual changes on that component's state.
 ```javascript
 export const externalServiceFunctions = {
   get counter () {